rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 You could have passed the `id` of the repository to the `updateAddStar()` function, which was a higher-order function in the Mutation component's render prop child function.
 You already have access to the repository's identifier in the Repository component.

 Now comes the most exciting part of this section.
-You can use the Apollo Client to read data from the cache,a but also to write data to it.
-The goal is to read the starred repository from the cache (the id), increment its stargazers count of by one, and write the updated repository back to the cache.
-You got repository by its `id` from the cache by extracting the repository fragment.
+You can use the Apollo Client to read data from the cache, but also to write data to it.
+The goal is to read the starred repository from the cache, which is why we need the `id` to increment its stargazers count by one and write the updated repository back to the cache.
+You got the repository by its `id` from the cache by extracting the repository fragment.
 You can use it along with the repository identifier to retrieve the actual repository from Apollo Client's cache without querying all the data with a naive query implementation.

 {{< highlight javascript "hl_lines=3 13 14 15 16" >}}
 ...